flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-This is similar to how Flutter prefers to build its list widgets.
+This resembles how **Flutter** prefers to build its list widgets.
-However, Flutter doesn't need the list items to be identifiable.
+Flutter doesn't need the list items to be identifiable.
-Instead, you specify the number of items to display
-and build a widget for each item.
+You set the number of items to display then build a widget for each item.

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">